ozgunozerk/asynction/freezable/README.md

-# Freezable Desugared
+# Freezable

 **A demonstration of how one can implement a function that is Freezable, and can continue from where it is left off.**
 **This library's aim is to show the desugared version of a such function (uncover the code that is generated for the compiler).**

-*Bear in mind the following:* this library aims to inspect what happens behind the scenes, and focuses at the `desugared version`, it will not be ergonomic to write a function for this library.
+*Bear in mind the following:* this library aims to inspect what happens behind the scenes, and focuses at the `desugared version`, it will not be ergonomic to implement the `Freezable` trait directly.

-*In the `freezable` crate (not available yet), I will also provide the library for converting any function to its `freezable`*
-*version via a procedural macro.
-So, it will make more sense to write a function for that library.*
+*In the `freezable-macro` crate (not available yet), I will provide the macro for converting any function to its `freezable`* *version via a procedural macro.
+So, it will make more sense to use that macro for your functions,* *instead of implementing the `Freezable` trait on your own.*

 ### Why you should care?